openstack-archive/fuel-docs/pages/production-considerations/0015-sizing-hardware.rst

 Continuing to use the example from the previous section, we need to determine how much RAM will be required to support 17 VMs per server.
-Let's assume that you need an average of 4GBs of RAM per VM with dynamic allocation for up to 12GBs for each VM.
-Calculating that all VMs will be using 12GBs of RAM requires that each server have 204GBs of available RAM.
+Let's assume that you need an average of 4 GBs of RAM per VM with dynamic allocation for up to 12GBs for each VM.
+Calculating that all VMs will be using 12 GBs of RAM requires that each server have 204 GBs of available RAM.

 You must also consider that the node itself needs sufficient RAM to accommodate core OS operations as well as RAM for each VM container (not the RAM allocated to each VM, but the memory the core OS uses to run the VM).
-The node's OS must run it's own operations, schedule processes, allocate dynamic resources, and handle network operations, so giving the node itself at least 16GBs or more RAM is not unreasonable.
+The node's OS must run it's own operations, schedule processes, allocate dynamic resources, and handle network operations, so giving the node itself at least 16 GBs or more RAM is not unreasonable.

-Considering that the RAM we would consider for servers comes in 4GB, 8GB, 16GB and 32GB sticks, we would need a total of 265GBs of RAM installed per server.
+Considering that the RAM we would consider for servers comes in 4 GB, 8 GB, 16 GB and 32 GB sticks, we would need a total of 256 GBs of RAM installed per server.
 For an average 2-CPU socket server board you get 16-24 RAM slots.
-To have 256GBs installed you would need sixteen 16GB sticks of RAM to satisfy your RAM needs for up to 17 VMs requiring dynamic allocation up to 12GBs and to support all core OS requirements.
+To have 256 GBs installed you would need sixteen 16 GB sticks of RAM to satisfy your RAM needs for up to 17 VMs requiring dynamic allocation up to 12 GBs and to support all core OS requirements.

 You can adjust this calculation based on your needs.